MSc Neuroscience / Course details

 - View full page

-Our MSc Neuroscience course will give you the opportunity to get actively involved in two neuroscience research projects through research placements.
+Our MSc Neuroscience course will give you the opportunity to get actively involved in neuroscience research through a research placement.

 You will also benefit from being exposed to neuroscience research seminars, in which internationally renowned experts present their recent findings.